MY STORY

 These were really eye opening answers and they were extremely important in helping me make the next important decision of this chapter of my life, and it was to just quit this industry.

-I have no regrets in quitting this job even now and I am really thankful to the director for being so frank because he helped me realize that whatever I had been fantasizing in my mind was not going to happen here, and he was the one who proposed the idea that making independent work was very possible but only under the correct circumstances, and he hinted that working here will not help me reach my target.
+I had no regrets in quitting this job till this day and I am really thankful to the director for being so transparent because he helped me realize that whatever I had been fantasizing in my mind was not going to happen here, and he hinted that working here will not help me reach my goals.
 I thanked the director for everything and then I told him that I had decided to quit.
-He was no surprised and seemed to have pretty much expected the outcome.
-I went down to the office area where the boss lady was and I told her that I was quitting as well.
-The boss lady was a bit taken back and was wondering what had made me quit so soon.
-I just told her that this job was not what I had been expecting and decided that the best option was to leave.
-She seemed to share my disappointment because when I first come into the office I had been telling her how this was my dream job and here I was telling her that I had decided to turn my back on the industry.
+He was not surprised and seemed to have pretty much expected the outcome.
+I went down to the office area where the lady who interviewed me was and I told her that I was quitting as well.
+The lady was a bit taken back and was wondering what had made me quit so soon.
+I just told her that this job was not what I had been expecting and decided that the best option for me was to leave.
+(I mean I sold myself with the dream job talk and she was the one who bought it.)
+She seemed to share my disappointment because when I first came into the office I had been telling her how this was my dream job, and then here I was telling her that I had decided to turn my back on the industry.
 We said our good byes and I walked out of the large building complex that I was in.
 (I honestly wanted to cry.
 I was devastated to realize that only a week was what it took to break a dream.)

-I was free and unemployed, and at the same time I was feeling very miserable and sad.
+I was jobless and unemployed, and at the same time I was feeling very miserable and sad.
 It had felt like I had left something behind, something that I had been nurturing for a while only to realize that we had to part ways.
-All of this happened within a span of one week.

 Adjustment Period 2: Losing to Life

-I said in the previous chapter that I had no regrets about quitting this job and that still stands true, but back then, I was pretty devastated because I had to drop everything that I had been working for my life within a span of a week.
-This was a decision I made because I was not willing to work in an industry that was not promoting any creativity, even when considering animation being a visual media, the place that I was about to work at was not going to help me with my career.
+I had said in the previous chapter that I had no regrets about quitting this job and that still stands true, but the disappointment that I experienced stuck around like glue.
+Back then, I was pretty devastated because I had to drop everything that I had been working for my entire life within a span of a week.
+This was a decision I had made because I was not willing to work in an industry that was not promoting any creativity.

 Realization

 After about two years of working at the English academy I started to feel a sense of stability and happiness that I had been missing out on for a while.
-This sense of balance made me feel at ease, like when you visit a secluded temple surrounded by a hazy mist, and the pond beside it is untouched, and the the water is ever still.
-I had a pretty steady schedule, I was saving money, I was traveling every so often and I was bringing back art into my life.
+I had a pretty steady schedule and, I was saving money.
+I was traveling every so often and I was bringing back art into my life.
 At this point in my life I couldn't have asked for more, because things seemed to be looking up.
 I felt good, except for the fact that I was still a bit uncertain about myself and my paper thin opinion about myself was so easily swayed.
 I had no filter in my mind and eventually all kinds of noise had started to enter my mind, listening to other peoples lives, affecting my own thoughts and opinions.

-I had decided to quit my current job and move to a better paid job.
+I had decided to quit my current job and moved to a better paid job.
 I had decided to risk losing my current lifestyle all for the sake of earning more money.
 I won't lie I like money, but once you start chasing it, it grabs you by your ankles and it eventually moves all the way up onto your body until it blinds you and makes your forget about your true intents and purposes.
-By the time all had been said an done I had only myself to blame.
-I had made a decision and my next possible option was to follow through with my decision.

 The new workplace was a big improvement in terms of quality and they were definitely better off financially.
-The workplace was pretty far off but the pay was good, and very soon I was able to move out of my grandma's place.
+The new workplace was closer and the pay was an improvement.
+Very soon I was able to move out of my grandma's place.
 I found my own place, which was pretty close to work and it was located in a pretty central area of Seoul.
 I was feeling rather good because now I was completely independent and I could do whatever the hell I wanted without anyone nagging me.
-There were some adult responsibilities like rent and bills that needed to be paid, but even with all of the expenses I had more money to spare when compared to my previous jobs pay.
+There were some responsibilities like rent and bills that needed to be paid, but even with all of the expenses I had more money to spare than when compared to my previous jobs pay.
 At this point I felt like things couldn't have been better.
 I had more money than ever before, and I was now as independent as I had ever wished for.
 I thought I had made a good decision and I felt like I was climbing up the social ladder.
 Unfortunately this type of self satisfaction was not something that was lasting.

 At first work was pretty lax so my guard was down and I continued with my work, travel, art lifestyle, but little by little work started to become more intense and eventually things started to get pretty demanding.
 I had to spend extra time out of work just to keep up with the demand.
-For me working hard is not an issue but it starts to affect me when you have to start sacrificing time outside of work.
-When work was starting to eat away at my private, personal time it started to etch away at my very being.
+For me working hard was not an issue but it started to affect me when I had to sacrifice time outside of work.
+When work was starting to eat away at my private, and personal time it started to etch away at my very being.
 I had no time to be creative and traveling was no longer a luxury that I could afford because I just could not make the time for it.
 The pay was still great but my level of satisfaction was not at all acceptable and my decision to work for more pay had started to make me question my reasoning behind this situation.

 I had started picking up my nasty habit of excessive drinking again and within half a year of my new job I had gained 15 Kilograms of weight.
 I felt like I was chained down to my job and everything else was secondary.
 My life was starting to become my work.
 It wasn't work that I enjoyed and I felt no sense of development or accomplishment.
 I kept grinding for a year until my boss called me over for a private discussion.
 By the time the discussion was over I was jobless again.
 The funny thing was, I had bought a new bike just the day before I was fired.
 The bike was supposed to symbolize my new years resolution where I was going to bike to work so I could lose weight and keep fit.
 Unfortunately that plan only lasted for a day. (-_-)